geodes-sms/gentleman/README.md

 |:-------------:|:-------------:|
 | ![Gentleman Screenshot](https://geodes-sms.github.io/gentleman/assets/images/concept.png "Concept definition")  | ![Gentleman Screenshot](https://geodes-sms.github.io/gentleman/assets/images/projection.png "projection definition") |

-> **Projectional-editing**
+> **Projectional-editing characteristics**
 > 1. No parser needed: the user manipulates the AST directly (through projections)
 > 2. Support of various notations: tables, math formulas, graphics...
 > 3. Composition of any language without introducing syntactic ambiguities

 ## Workflow

-1. **Language enginneer**
+1. **Design (Language enginneer)**
-   1. Define a model for your DSL concepts or import and Ecore model
+   1. Create a metamodel, by defining your DSL concepts or import and Ecore model
-   2. Create projections to interact with your DSL concepts
+   2. Create a set of projections to interact with your DSL concepts

-2. **Domain expert**
+2. **Model (Domain expert)**
-   1. Use the generated editor to create the model instances
+   1. Create instances of a model with the chosen projections
    2. Personnalize freely the presentation of your instance

 ## Features